jhegemann/Muonbase/README.md

 or make sure you use e.g. `logrotate` to automatically rotate your logfiles.

 # Configuration
-The configuration file is in a json format and it is mandatory for the database server to run.
+The configuration file is in a JSON format and it is mandatory for the database server to run.
-Tune the parameters as you want, but keep a few things in mind: (i) binding to ip `0.0.0.0` is not recommended, since the transport layer does not support ssl, (ii) binding to ports below `1024` is not recommended since this requires root privileges and is therefore by design not secure.
+Tune the parameters as you want, but keep a few things in mind: (i) binding to ip `0.0.0.0` is not recommended, since the transport layer does not support SSL, (ii) binding to ports below `1024` is not recommended since this requires root privileges and is therefore by design not secure.
 The data and user paths can be chosen freely as well as the log path.
 Make sure permissions in particular of the users file are correct, such that it can be accessed properly by the database server.